Ordina-JTech/continuousdelivery/README.md

 # Continuous Delivery

 The aim of this project is to deliver a live demo environment for showing working examples of Continuous Delivery.
-It consist of an ecosystem of a CoreOS cluster and a set of Docker images that together provides the following servers:
+It consist of an ecosystem of a CoreOS cluster and a set of Docker containers that together provides the following servers:

 - Jenkins
 - Rundeck